soyart/fngobot/README.md

 FnGoBot's [Binance](https://binance.com) API data fetcher.
 This source is activated with a `binance` switch in the command.

 ## `fetch/coinbase/coinbase.go`
 FnGoBot's [Coinbase](https://coinbase.com) API data fetcher.
 This source is activated with a `coinbase` switch in the command.
+Coinbase quotes are currently THB denominated, although this may change in the future, perhaps with adding currency configuration.

 ## `fetch/satang/satang.go`
 FnGoBot's [satangcorp.com](https://satangcorp.com) API data fetcher.
 This source is activated with a `satang` switch in the command.
+Satang quotes are only THB denominated

 ## `fetch/bitkub/bitkub.go`
 FnGoBot's [bitkub.com](https://bitkub.com) API data fetcher.
 This source is activated with a `bitkub` switch in the command.
+Bitkub quotes are only THB denominated.

 ## Running your own bot
 - Clone this repository